BonsaiDen/JavaScript-Garden/doc/en/other/timeouts.md

 > **Note:** Since the timeout functions are **not** specified by the ECMAScript
 > standard, the exact workings when a string is passed to them might differ in
 > various JavaScript implementations.
-As a fact, Microsoft's JScript makes use of
+For example, Microsoft's JScript makes use of
 > the `Function` constructor in place of `eval`.

     function foo() {